afbeltranr/ABCBankChurnRate/README.md

-# ABCBankChurnRate
+# Customer Churn Prediction

-This project predicts customer churn using Google BigQuery  for SQL-based data processing and Python (Pandas, scikit-learn, XGBoost) for machine learning.
-It covers data extraction, cleaning, exploratory analysis, feature engineering, and predictive modeling.
+This project predicts customer churn using SQL, Python, and Machine Learning.